deschler/django-modeltranslation/docs/modeltranslation/caveats.rst

 Outside a view (or a template), i.e. in normal Python code, a call to the ``get_language`` function still returns a value, but it might not what you expect.
-Since no request is involved, Django's machinery for discovering the user's preferred language is not activated. *todo: explain more*
+Since no request is involved, Django's machinery for discovering the user's preferred language is not activated.

+.. todo:: Explain more

 The unittests in ``tests.py`` use the ``django.utils.translation.trans_real`` functions to activate and deactive a specific language outside a view function.